 Well, the first thing I noticed, this is the same set that was either in "Family Matters" or "Step By Step", or both, as it turned out after looking that up.
 If I didn't know "Family Matters" and "Step By Step" were in the same universe, I'd suspect that this kitchen was the site of multiple different universe of which those three shows were apart of them, that's only my weird theory.
 I forgot Edie McClurg was on this thing for most of it's run, but most people remember her for being in those John Hughes films more than this, her biggest TV hit.
 (Well, 2nd biggest, she was the voice of Mrs. Seaworthy in "Snorks", so..., eh, toss-up?)

 What else, um...?
-(Shrugs) Well, they seem to add regular characters more often than just changing the main character; those quite a few extra ones in fact.
+(Shrugs) Well, they seem to add regular characters more often than just changing the main character; there's quite a few extra ones in fact.
 The oldest kid gained new friends in college, the neighbors changed.
 Hmm.
 (Shrugs) Um, there's really nothing too memorable about these characters, they're kinda cliches of cliches, I mean the Burt character is clearly just the "Nerd" stereotype.
 If he hadn't come first I would've sworn his character was a response to Urkel's popularity, but that stereotype existed before Urkel, just not as outlandishly in-your-face on television as much until then....
 (Shrugs)

 There's not much there honestly.
 Also, the show's not funny.
 Well, occasionally I get a chuckle but basically, it's unfunny in the same way that other family sitcoms aren't funny, especially the cliche ones of that era, but part of this is intentional in this show's case.
 I'm actually a little surprised while doing research how much of the discussion on the show involved the idea of the series being an attempt to portray a realistic family with realistic approaches and problems, and not just humor.
 That sounds weird compared to today's modern interpretation of what we think of as a sitcom, but actually I think it does make some sense.
 As derided as let's say "Full House" is now, people forget that the whole premise of that series is that the matriarch of the family has just died and left behind a grieving husband and three daughters, one of whom is still a baby and will grow up never knowing her mother and that's why he had his two best friends move in with him to help him through his pain and help takes care of the kids with him.
 "The Hogan Family" didn't intend something that dark, but it's a show, that if it's known for anything outside of the infamous stuff, it's known for dealing with some dark topics at times.
 Even before having it forced upon them, a famous episode of the series, dealt with teenage sex and is noted as the first TV series to ever use the word "condom" on the air.
 Also, later in the series, there's a recurring character that we find out contracted AIDS.
 It was early '90s, so-eh, it's probably not as bad as how "Small Wonder" tried to force that into the show, but-eh, I'm hoping some show did it better afterwards when more knowledge was known on the subject.
 Again, it seems to be an episode of the series that I don't remember, so...- (Shrugs).
 Anyway, so there is this pseudo-post Norman Lear-esque kinda dramedy vibe to the series, in general.
 Sometimes it works, sometimes it doesn't.
 It actually weirdly involves, from the few episodes I've re-watched, a lot of going to the hospital or some other major emergencies occurring.
 Some more major than others, like a Driver's Ed test leads to a crash,- actually there's quite a few car crashes in this show it seems...- lots of car trouble in general actually.
 Weird.
 Their house is on fire at one point, that's actually a really good episode, even if it's tonal whiplash at times.